Archival, Collections, & Expedition Research

 In addition to Harvard faculty and student use of the collections, hundreds of scholars and students from around the world schedule research visits in the Museum's collections every year.
 They come with research interests as diverse as the Museum's collections: from Lewis and Clark and Navajo textiles to human diet and stone tool technology.
 The Museum also supports archival, collections, and expedition research.

-For more on the Peabody Museum's research projects, please follow the links at left.
+For more on the Peabody Museum's research projects, please follow the menu links.